Engee documentation

 The total atmospheric pressure is .

-For each oxygen line, depends on two parameters: and .
-Similarly, each water vapour line depends on two parameters: and .
+For each oxygen line depends on two parameters: and .
+Similarly, each water vapor line depends on two parameters: and .

-The localised bandwidth functions are complex functions of frequency.
+Localized frequency band functions they are complex functions of frequency.
 These functions depend on the empirical parameters of the model.

-The calculation of the total attenuation of a narrowband signal is done by multiplying the specific attenuation by the path length .
-Then the total attenuation is equal to:
+The total attenuation of a narrowband signal is calculated by multiplying the specific attenuation by the path length. .
+Then the total attenuation is:

 .

-This model of signal attenuation can be applied to broadband signals.
-To do this, first divide the broadband signal into frequency sub-bands, calculate the attenuation for each sub-band, and then sum all the attenuated sub-band signals into a total attenuated signal.
+This signal attenuation model can be applied to broadband signals.
+To do this, first divide the broadband signal into frequency sub-bands, calculate the signal attenuation for each sub-band, and then sum all the attenuated sub-band signals into a common attenuated signal.

 This model calculates the attenuation of signals propagating through fog or clouds.

 Fog or clouds are the same atmospheric phenomenon.
-The ITU model given in [2] is used for the calculations.
-The model calculates the specific attenuation (attenuation per kilometre) of a signal as a function of liquid water density, signal frequency and temperature.
-The model is applicable to polarised and unpolarised fields.
-The formula for the specific attenuation at each frequency is as follows:
+The ITU model given in [2] is used for calculations.
+The model calculates the specific attenuation (attenuation per kilometer) of a signal as a function of liquid water density, signal frequency, and temperature.
+The model is applicable to polarized and unpolarized fields.
+The formula for the specific attenuation at each frequency is:

 ,